awsaavedra/awsaavedra.github.io/content/posts/ai.md

 That's the real question that matters, the possibilities is inevitable assuming we keep progressing and I'm fairly certain it will happen in the next 5 year.
-As smart as an average person as least.
+As smart as an average person as least in terms of software operations.

 Since it is an exponential trend it will surpass the whole of humanity as some point and what then?
 I don't know, but very soon in the next 10-20 years at most, I think 2040 to 2045 is conservative.
+It's unclear on the embodied piece of this though, it is looking like robotics may be behind.

+I am sidestepping one major thing though, what is intelligence?
+This is a rather difficult question if you allow yourself to be puzzled by the deeper and subtle parts of what this question asks.

 # Science fiction and potential science fact scenarios
 I wrote a blog post about perspectives on progress in which I covered possible future scenarios humans may face.
 The major one we are currently facing is one in which bits, as opposed to atoms, are experiencing exponential progress.
 At this point it is an undeniable fact that machine intelligence is progressing faster than most expected.
 Back in 1999 when Ray Kurzweil wrote The Age of Spiritual Machines and predict artificial general intelligence by 2029 the AI community got together and came up with 100+ year timeline to reach AGI.
 His position was highly controversial but he was clearly potentially producing **idea alpha** much like I discussed previously.

 Many possibilities exist but one of them is from the short SciFi story The Machine Stops